The Sierra Leone Telegraph: 5 July 2013

 With just four more years remaining before president Koroma says goodbye to the office of the presidency, many believe that getting rid of the country’s electricity demon, ought to be his number one priority.

-But with far too many balls in the air to catch, president Koroma is risking dropping all of them, as he tries to make a success of his incoherent Agenda for Prosperity, where his Agenda for Change had failed to lever the necessary investments.
+But with far too many balls in the air to catch, president Koroma risks dropping all of them, as he tries to make a success of his incoherent Agenda for Prosperity, where his Agenda for Change had failed to lever the necessary investments.